 all (2022) was on cable this week.
-I'm a sucker for movies about microwave antennas, but I have to say this was the most horrible thing I ever watched.
-What a disappointment.
+I'm a sucker for movies about microwave antennas, but what a disappointment.
 There's almost nothing about microwave antennas in the entire movie.
+I'll fix that omission in this review by including the missing antenna details, which would have made the movie a lot more exciting.

 But nuuuuuu.
 They had to climb up the tower.
 Sure enough, a sequence of improbable events puts them in mortal peril.
 Passing through the cage ladder that goes only as high as the microwave dishes, they climb up past it on a rusty ladder to a sort of crow's nest.
 The bolts somehow come loose and the ladder collapses into the dust 2000 feet below.